MoonPoet/xaprb-src/content/blog/best-fitness-activity-sleep-tracking-watch.md

 that is simpler than the Steel HR, and doesn't track heart rate.
 But its battery lasts 8 months instead of 25 days.
 Misfit has a more fully-featured watch, but it's not analog.
 And so on.

-It's also worth noting that the space is fast-moving.
-While I was biding my time, trying to decide what I wanted, at least three watch and wearable companies were acquired or went out of business, and several new options became available.
-Here are some of them:

-* [Nevo Smart Watch](https://www.amazon.com/Nevo-Smartwatch-Retail-Packaging-Silver/dp/B011JLR9RA/?tag=xaprb-20) is a minimalistic analog watch with months of battery life and smartwatch features such as notifications and activity tracking.
-* [Runtastic Moment](https://www.amazon.com/RUNTASTIC-MOMENT-CLASSIC-ACTIVITY-TRACKING/dp/B016PXEML8/?tag=xaprb-20) is a classic-looking analog watch with smartwatch features and long battery life.

 ### The Withings Steel HR